terrydolan/catmon-lastseen/README.md

 ## Introduction
 The *Catmon Last Seen* web app shows when Boo or Simba were last seen.
-Boo and Simba are two cool cats with a twitter account!
+Boo and Simba are two cool cats with a Twitter account and a Google Drive account!

-The app parses the [@boosimba tweets](https://twitter.com/boosimba), which show the auto-tweets from *Catmon* with the cat's image, and the tweet replies from the *Catmon Image Classifier* with the cat's name.

-The app reports the time each cat was last seen and displays the associated cat images.
+The app reads the latest cat image files from Google Drive, parses the filename to determine when the cat was last seen, and displays the 'last seen' information and the latest image.

-The app is built using python, streamlit, tweepy, requests and PIL.
+The app is built using python, streamlit, PIL and google-api-python-client.

 ## Key Project Files
 The 'catmon\_lastseen\_app.py' is the main python application, with helper